zgracem/dotconfig/Code/User/README.md

 ## Extensions

-Use `~/.config/bin/vscode-extensions` to manage extensions against the `extensions` file in this directory.
+Use `~/.config/bin/vscode-extensions` to manage extensions against the `extensions.json` file in this directory.

-To install everything listed in `extensions`:
+To install everything listed in `extensions.json`:

 ```sh
 ~/.config/bin/vscode-extensions install